Darkparty/SignatureLock/README.md

-This an android application that protects your data
+This an android application that protects your data!
+The neural network on the remote server is trained on your signatures, then to use it instead of typing a password.